 Documentation

 Complete reference for Spikes — feedback your AI agent can act on.
-CLI commands, widget configuration, and data formats.
+Workflows, CLI commands, widget configuration, and data formats.

 Installation